MatPoliquin/stable-retro-scripts/README.md

-# Model vs Model
+# Retro Scripts

+* Train models on retro games
-Train and pit two models against each other on PvP retro games such as Mortal Kombat or WWF Wrestlemania: The Arcade Game
+* Pit two models against each other on PvP retro games such as Mortal Kombat or WWF Wrestlemania: The Arcade Game
+* Pygame based display to make videos

 ## Install dependencies